proshian/DNN_course/README.md

 ## Other branches:
-* `adabound-and-batchnorm` - returning batchnorm toresnet + experiments that compare Adam and Adabound
+* `adabound-and-batchnorm` - returning batchnorm to resnet + experiments that compare Adam and Adabound
 * `optimizers_take_parameters` - rewriting the code so that optimizers take neural network parameters as arguments instead of trainable layers